ganeti/ganeti/doc/design-dedicated-allocation.rst

-If allocating in a node group with ``exclusive_storage`` set to true, hail will try to minimise the pair of the lost-allocations vector and the remaining disk space on the node afer, ordered lexicographically.
+If allocating in a node group with ``exclusive_storage`` set to true, hail will try to minimise the pair of the lost-allocations vector and the remaining disk space on the node after, ordered lexicographically.

 Example